mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 ### Critical Path CSS

 To speed up page loads I've gone to the trouble of [inlining the critical CSS](https://www.smashingmagazine.com/2015/08/understanding-critical-css/) needed to render a page.
-I didn't use any fancy tools to determine what was critical, but instead structured my SASS partials in a way that the important visual stuff comes first.
-This way I can create [`critical.css.scss`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_assets/stylesheets/critical.css.scss) and [`non-critical.css.scss`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_assets/stylesheets/non-critical.css.scss) files by `@import`-ing the bits needed for each.
+I didn't use any fancy tools to determine what was critical, but instead structured my Sass partials in a way that the important visual stuff comes first.
+This way I can build [`critical.css.scss`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_assets/stylesheets/critical.css.scss) and [`non-critical.css.scss`](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/_assets/stylesheets/non-critical.css.scss) files by `@import`-ing the bits needed for each.
 Then using a Jekyll-Assets[^assets-tag-example] tag I output the contents of `critical.css` into the `<head>` of ever page.

 [^assets-tag-example]: Output the source of an asset using `asset_source` Jekyll-Assets tag.
 Example: {% raw %}{% asset_source critical.css %}{% endraw %}